✔ No account fees or minimums ✔ Up to 4.20% APY

 What is the best way to save money for a child?

 The best way to save money for a child depends on your goals.
-Some options include a savings account or a custodial CD, a 529 college savings account, a Roth IRA (for longer-term growth), or even a trust fund.
+Some options include a savings account or a custodial CD, a 529 college savings account, or a Roth IRA.
+Explore the options to determine which is best for your situation.

 Can you buy a CD as a gift?

 Yes.
-Under the Uniform Gifts to Minors Act (UGMA) any adult can gift a CD to a child.
+Under the Uniform Gifts to Minors Act (UGMA) and the Uniform Transfers to Minors Act (UTMA) an adult can gift a CD to a child.

 Can I open a CD for my child?